Google's Q4 results shine after ad rate decline slows

 Motorola Mobility had an operating loss of $353 million during the quarter.

+And he noted that Google was working through 12 months to 18 months of product pipeline that Google inherited in the acquisition.

+Google announced plans to sell the Motorola Home television set top box business to Arris Group Inc for $2.35 billion.
+The company also has said it is focused on developing a smaller line-up of products in the mobile phone business.

-Shares of Google were up roughly 4.5 percent at $734.46 in after-hours trading on Tuesday.
+Shares of Google rose roughly 5 percent to $738.20 in after-hours trading on Tuesday.

 (Reporting By Alexei Oreskovic; Editing by Bernard Orr)